-Neither you nor the University shall be liable to each other for any failure or delay in performing its obligations if the failure or delay is due to any cause beyond that party's reasonable control, which shall include, but not be limited to, any governmental action, civil and/or international commotion, fire, flood, war, pandemic labour disputes or act of God.
+Neither you nor the University shall be liable to each other for any failure or delay in performing its obligations if the failure or delay is due to any cause beyond that party's reasonable control, which shall include, but not be limited to, any governmental action, civil and/or international commotion, acts of terrorism, fire, flood, war, pandemic, labour disputes, cyber-attacks, or act of God.

 The University will also not be liable to you for events outside our control which we could not have foreseen or prevented even if we had taken reasonable care.
 Events outside our control include: industrial action; over or under demand from students, staff illness or staff leaving; significant changes to Higher Education funding; government restrictions or guidance with regard to the transmission of serious illness; pandemics; or the consequences of any behaviour by you which compromises the University's ability to safely deliver the programme (e.g. behaviour which renders it impossible to locate a placement opportunity or work in high risk areas such as particular laboratories).
-In such circumstances, we reserve the right to change or cancel parts of your Programme.
+In such circumstances, we reserve the right to change or cancel parts or all of your Programme as reasonably required.